kuyugama/addon-system/README.md

 ## What is it?

-> This is super useful(or useless.
+> This is super useful (or useless.
 Depends on your mood) thing ever!

-This is library that allows you to manage "addons" in your project.
+This is a library that allows you to manage "addons" in your project.

 > You want to install only one library?